sst/guide/_examples/how-to-create-a-sveltejs-app-with-serverless.md

 // Create the HTTP API
 const api = new sst.Api(this, "Api", {
   defaultFunctionProps: {
+    // Allow the API to access the table
+    permissions: [table],
     // Pass in the table name to our API
     environment: {
       tableName: table.dynamodbTable.tableName,